evgenijaZ/Airline/README.md

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites
-To install and run the project, make sure that you have [Java 8](https://www.java.com/en/download/help/download_options.xml) and [Maven](https://maven.apache.org/install.html) installed.
+To install and run the project, make sure that you have [Java 8](https://www.java.com/en/download/help/download_options.xml)(or higher) and [Maven](https://maven.apache.org/install.html) installed.
 ### Installing
 Download and unzip this repository, or clone it using Git:
 ```